Conatus: Later usages and related concepts

 After the development of classical mechanics, the concept of a conatus, in the sense used by philosophers other than Spinoza, an intrinsic property of all physical bodies, was largely superseded by the principles of inertia and conservation of momentum.
-Similarly, Conatus recendendi became centrifugal force, and conatus a centro became gravity.
+Similarly, Conatus recedendi became centrifugal force, and conatus a centro became gravity.
 However, Giambattista Vico, inspired by Neoplatonism, explicitly rejected the principle of inertia and the laws of motion of the new physics.
 For him, conatus was the essence of human society, and also, in a more traditional, hylozoistic sense, as the generating power of movement which pervades all of nature, which was composed neither of atoms, as in the dominant view, nor of extension, as in Descartes, but of metaphysical points animated by a conatus principle provoked by God.
 Arthur Schopenhauer (1788–1860) developed a principle notably similar to that of Spinoza's conatus.
 This principle, Wille zum Leben, or of a "Will to Live", described the specific phenomenon of an organism's self-preservation instinct.
 Schopenhauer qualified this, however, by suggesting that the Will to Live is not limited in duration, but rather, "the will wills absolutely and for all time", across generations.
 Rejecting the primacy of Schopenhauer's Will to Live, Friedrich Nietzsche (1844–1900) developed a separate principle the Will to Power, which comes out of a rejection of such notions of self-preservation.
 In systems theory, the Spinozistic conception of a conatus has been related to modern theories of autopoiesis in biological systems.
 However, the scope of the idea is definitely narrower today, being explained in terms of chemistry and neurology where, before, it was a matter of metaphysics and theurgy.